 Get run over by a crocodile

-Refers to the possibility that the programmer who has written all of the software that a company depends on might one day quit working for that company or be otherwise incapable of continuing with their duties.
-Combination of “get run over by a bus” and “get eaten by a crocodile”, similar to “rocket surgery”.
+Refers to the possibility that the programmer who has written all of the software that a company depends on might one day quit working for that company or otherwise become incapable of continuing with their duties.
+Combination of "get run over by a bus" and "get eaten by a crocodile", similar to "rocket surgery".

 Search and destroy